Caroline Falkman Olsson

 By Tamay Besiroglu, Elliot Glazer, and Caroline Falkman Olsson

-FrontierMath: A benchmark for evaluating advanced mathematical reasoning in AI
+FrontierMath: Evaluating advanced mathematical reasoning in AI

 Paper